Hobo-Hilly/NetworkPlus/Network-Fundies/Subnetting-Scenarios/README.md

 So we need to find out how many combinations of 2 we can make with 3 bits.
 Which is 2 to the power of 3.
 The number 2 comes from the fact that in binary we only use 1 or 0.
 So the combinations look like...

+NOTE: Subnet's formula == 2^s
+two to the power of s.
+s: the number of 1's added to the subnet mask, FROM what the submask was ORIGINALLY.

+This gives us 2^3 == 8

 8 possibilities:
 A. 000 ==  .0
 B. 100 ==  .128